 Warren Buffett describes this investing approach as “one man’s poison is another man’s meat.”
 His best buying opportunities had occurred during cyclical market corrections or when a company faced a temporary problem.
 During these times, the company goes out of favor and is overlooked by the investment community.

 The best value investment opportunities occur with reliable companies that have consistent earnings growth, a healthy balance sheet without a lot of debt and a “monopoly” within their industry.
 Spotting a company with a monopoly in its industry is relatively easy; they are the ones that sell products or services protected by a patent, a strong brand name or a business model that is hard to duplicate.
 This Warren Buffet Stock Screen can help you find the best value stocks to buy while avoiding investment traps.

 Another approach to the finding Value Arch stocks is to look for short-term catalysts, a favorite strategy of John Templeton.
 Catalysts can include multiple analysts giving the company an earnings upgrade, the release of a new product or hiring new management, a lot of insider buying or a large company stock buyback plan.
 These events or situations will allow others to recognize the value of the stock, or give it a chance for the share price to increase in a relatively short time.

 So stop wasting your time buying value stocks with high debt, low growth prospects, commodity products or bad management.
 Instead of buying these types of shares, putting them in the Value Vault and waiting patiently until someone else uncovers the “hidden” value you have found, buy Value Arch stocks.

-Instead buy leading companies with strong balance sheets and a strong competitive advantage during temporary price declines due to market corrections or one-time setbacks.
+Instead, buy leading companies with strong balance sheets and a substantial competitive advantage during temporary price declines due to market corrections or one-time setbacks.
 These are the best value stocks to buy if you want to beat the market.

-The Worthington Stock Letter is a great source of potential value stocks for investors to buy that has put us on recent big winners.
+The Worthington Stock Letter is an excellent source of potential value stocks for investors to buy that has put us on recent big winners.